seyhunsaral/otree-course/book/intro.md

 ## What is this?
 This is an collaborative open book and course materials about experimental economics software [oTree](https://www.otree.org/).

-The course material is licensed under <a rel="ccalicense" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> and the source code is licensed under <a rel="mitlicense" href="https://opensource.org/licenses/MIT"> MIT License </a>.
+The course material is licensed under <a rel="ccalicense" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> and the supporting code is licensed under <a rel="mitlicense" href="https://opensource.org/licenses/MIT"> MIT License </a>.

 You are free to copy, modify and distribute the materials as long as you attribute to the original content.
 Moreover we encourage all contributions to this collection.
 Feel free to discuss, make suggestions, fix bugs and typos and contribute to the book by providing content.
 To learn more about contributing, please read [CONTRIBUTING.md](https://github.com/seyhunsaral/otree-course/blob/master/CONTRIBUTING.md)